Thanks to the open-source OBS, anyone can become a streamer.

 This article will cover the best OBS settings for Twitch streaming – features suitable for amateurs that want to learn how to use OBS, and professionals hoping to upgrade their twitch streams.

-Best OBS Settings for Twitch
+Best OBS Settings for Streaming

 OBS is an open-source platform that you can easily download from the official OBS website to Windows or Mac computer.